tommymetz/TMM-Web-Audio-Player/README.md

 - `tracks` - An array of tracks.
   - `title` - The text to appear in the playlist.
   - `file` - The url to the audio file.
 - `tracksJsonUrl` - If you want to load the track info from a json file.
+How iframe embedding works so you can specify the file via the iframe src.

 # Development